Are you paying too much to be global? How to sell in foreign markets without paying too much in fees

 Maintenance fees

-Legacy payment systems need constant software updates and can cause your business to increase its budget up to 15% for maintenance alone.
-If your payment system is struggling to meet customer expectations, or if it has become inflexible and costly due to excess fees from different providers, it’s time to integrate with a new system.
+Legacy payment systems require constant software updates and can increase your business's budget by up to 15% for maintenance alone.
+If your payment system is struggling to meet customer expectations or has become inflexible and costly due to excess fees from different providers, it’s time to integrate with a new system.

 Lack of financial control